mdlincoln/mdlincoln.github.io/_posts/2013-11-13-thats-so-knitting-club.md

 And a very few verge on the poetic:

+	DON'T STOP CARROT VIOLENCE

+	A Dyson sphere!

+	Horses wanted our apples.

+	Experts discoursing on Thursday.

+	The fight generally starts after you chose to surround yourself with an R tutorial.

     Despite appearances, that's so knitting club.

 	The fight generally starts after a crazy art